MaloLM/MaloLM/README.md

 <h1> Hi there <img src='./assets/hello.gif' width="40px"> <br> I am Malo Le Mestre  </h1>

 ## About Me
-<h3> I'm a junior computing engineer from Brittany, France, currently working at General Electric Vernova.
+<h3> I'm a junior computing engineer from Brittany, France.
 I'm passionate about bringing value to the world through innovative and disruptive technology.
 My experiences in large corporations have provided me with a broad perspective and a high level of professional awareness.
 I consider myself a creative force and relish the opportunity to raise the bar, especially when facing new and exciting challenges. </h3>

 ___